titus-joseph/cypressTest/README.md

 6. When the installation finished, please run the below command the execute the test "npx cypress run --spec cypress\integration\examples\BDD\*.feature --headed --browser chrome"(Ensure that you have a chrome browser installed in the machine)
 7. once the execution is finished , please execute this command too "node .\cucumber-html-report.js"  ( This is to  generate the Cucumber html report , which will be available in  CypressAutomation/reports/cucumber-htmlreport.html/index.html  folder)

->Issues indentifed in the test : https://github.com/titus-joseph/cypressTest/issues/1
+ Issues indentifed in the test : https://github.com/titus-joseph/cypressTest/issues/1  and

-> Presentaion document for the test can be found here :https://1drv.ms/u/s!AresRhVEbwpUhhYTHGHX21oAXZ5W?e=x7HtbN
+ Presentaion document for the test can be found here :https://1drv.ms/u/s!AresRhVEbwpUhhYTHGHX21oAXZ5W?e=x7HtbN